Home - Page

 Rangers in the Steel Realms

-Those who range are part of the network of World Watchers and Laws of the Land in their role as Ranger.
+Those who range are part of the network of World Watchers in their role as Ranger.
 They serve to stand vigil in the far places against the evil and darkness that threatens all, but have been known to side against the citizens to the realms for their own reasons.
 All rangers will venerate the powers of nature either officially and formally through the Green Church and its priests or more through the natural the powers of the Wyld Faith and the Druids and Order of Davros.
 In the case of the later, the dual aspects of the Gaia (female; land) and Darupet (male; beast) or the great archetypes.
 They also have a special insight into the perceived violent nature of the Elemental Dualities of Helca, and many maintain their shrines in out of the way places.
 Characters are either servants to the High King (“true Rangers”), part of the bonded orders (“watchers of the realms”) or one of the Great Protectors of the beasts (animal archetypes) is service to the druids.
 Moonlit Weapons are created and used by Rangers.
 Their nature makes them far less impressive than normal ones, and so they are typically used by their more specialized followers.

 Ranger Perspective in the Steel Realms